Reading Lawn Leveling Services

 Contact Reading’s Department of Public Works for Soil Disposal & Grading Material Coordination

-Proper soil disposal and grading material management in Reading, MA, require strict adherence to municipal and state regulations.
-Excess soil from grading projects must be transported to the Transfer Station/Recycling Center during posted hours, with permits and fees applicable for loads typically exceeding 50–100 cubic yards.
-Imported soil must meet specifications: clean fill or screened loam with pH 6.0–7.0, organic matter 3–5%, and free of clay clumps.
-Material categories include Clean Fill (grading-ready), Contaminated Soil (requires coordination with the
+Proper soil disposal and grading material management in Reading, MA, require close coordination with municipal authorities.
+Excess soil from grading projects must be managed according to local thresholds—typically 50–100 cubic yards—with disposal at the Transfer Station or Recycling Center during posted hours.
+Permits and fees may apply, and imported soil must meet specifications: clean fill, screened loam (pH 6.0–7.0), organic matter 3–5%, and free of clay clumps.
+Material categories include Clean Fill (grading-ready), Contaminated Soil (requires Health Dept/MassDEP coordination), Screened Topsoil (4–6 inches final depth), and Amendments (compost, lime, sand).
+Coordination with municipal projects, traffic control permits, and strict prohibition of street or drain dumping (per NPDES) are essential.
+Compliance with Massachusetts organic waste rules is mandatory.

 16 Lowell Street, Reading, MA 01867